329eeimont-prog/cros-wa11pap3r/README.md

 ---

 ## Overview
-**cros-wa11pap3r** provides a way to set a custom wallpaper on Chrome OS devices where administrators have disabled wallpaper customization.
+**cros-wa11pap3r** is a simple visual workaround that lets you set a custom wallpaper on Chrome OS devices where wallpaper customization is disabled by administrators.
-It doesn’t require developer mode or system-level modifications — the approach is entirely user-space and reversible.
+It works entirely in user space — no developer mode, no flags, no system modifications.

 ---

-## How It Works
+## How to Do It
-This method takes advantage of Chrome OS features to:
-- Display a custom image as the background even under wallpaper restrictions
-- Persist across sessions without elevated privileges
-- Avoid modification of any protected system files

-Details are intentionally minimal to keep the method lightweight and adaptable.
+1. Find an image you want to use as your wallpaper.
+   - Make sure the image is hosted online (so you can right-click it and choose **"Open image in new tab"** to get the full-quality version).
+2. Use your trackpad to **pinch to zoom** until the image fills the entire Chrome window.
+3. Press the **Fullscreen** key on your keyboard.
+4. Move your mouse down to the taskbar, **right-click Chrome**, and select **"New window"** to continue using the device normally.

+Your “wallpaper” will now stay visible behind the new window, giving the appearance of a custom desktop background.

 ---

 ## Example
-Below is an example of a wallpaper successfully applied using this approach:

 <img width="100%" alt="Wallpaper Example" src="https://github.com/user-attachments/assets/20fb451d-e994-40d0-9bf9-e98815dfe461" />

 ---

+## Notes
+- This method does not alter any system settings.
+- It may reset when the Chrome session ends or the device restarts.
+- Works best when you keep the fullscreen window pinned behind your active workspace.

+---

 ## Disclaimer
 This project is intended for educational and experimental purposes only.
-Always follow your organization’s policies and device management rules.
+Respect your organization’s device management policies.

 ---

 <div align="center">

 *Created out of curiosity.
-Feel free to fork or star the repository if you find it useful.*
+Fork or star this repository if you found it interesting.*

 </div>